 The arbitrator ruled that the employees are to be made whole and are not entitled to interest on any back pension benefits owed.
 The make-whole remedy has two parts: (1) a payment of back benefits for those eligible employees who retired after May 4, 2008 and (2) an increase in future contributions to the BERS Plan for IBEW employees hired before May 4, 2008.
 The City's actuary calculated a total of \$1,234,973 in past benefits owed to the 24 eligible employees who retired after May 4, 2008 through June 30, 2021, and the BERS Plan has paid these back benefits to the individual employees.
-The City and the Department continue to negotiate the funding of the back benefits.
+The City and the Department agreed in October 2021 that the Department's share of the back benefits was 35.24% or \$435,204.
 Further, in its annual valuation report as of June 30, 2021 the City's actuary increased the unfunded accrued liability and the actuarially determined employer contribution (ADEC) by \$3,880,000 and \$348,000, respectively, to reflect the cost of providing this additional benefit to the approximately 29 current employees who may qualify at retirement.
 Per City policy, the ADEC is shared 70% by the employer and 30% by employees.